Your Ultimate Tokyo, Osaka, Kyoto, Nara Itinerary

 Meditate with thousands of buddahs at Otagi Nenbutsu-Ji

-When visiting Arashiyama and the bamboo forest outside of Kyoto one can get overwhelmed with the number of tourists.
+When visiting Arashiyama and the bamboo forest, one can get overwhelmed with the number of tourists.
 This is why Otagi Nenbutsu-Ji was such a treat.
 Picture over 1,200 little stone statues, all with different characters surrounding a temple.
 It was tranquil and frankly really fricken cute.

-Because it’s further from the bamboo forests it doesn’t get as much foot traffic.
-We had to take a taxi to get there.
-Because of that it’s a great place to spend some time wandering with your own thoughts.
+Because it’s further from the bamboo forest it doesn’t get as much foot traffic.
+We had to take a taxi to get there which resulted in some wonderful and reflective, alone time.

 Chill with Deer at Nara Park